Where to See the Northern Lights: Behind the Lens in Rugged Iceland

-Observing Iceland’s night sky light up with a spectacular green celestial display is something many skywatchers hope to witness when travelling to the land of fire and ice.
+Observing Iceland’s night sky light up with a spectacular green celestial display is something many skywatchers hope to witness when traveling to the “Land of Fire and Ice.”
+This fascinating country is, after all, a popular destination for travelers wondering where to see the Northern Lights.

 Filming the Northern Lights